stowball/hucssley/hucssley-classes.md

 #### Advanced modules

-If the variable is a map, then it requires a property called `core` whose value is a list of modules as above.
+If the variable is a map, it requires a property called `core` whose value is a list of modules as above.
 You can also provide keys of `parents` and `pseudos`, whose values will be a list of parent and pseudo selectors that will be generated for all of the `core` modules.

 For instance you could override the `display` classes like this: